lppier/Recommender_Systems/README.md

-# Exploration of Recommender Systems (Using Surprise Python Package)
+# Exploration of Recommender Systems

+**Recommender Systems**

+Recommender systems are useful for recommending users items based on their past preferences.
+Broadly, recommender systems can be split into content-based and collaborative-filtering types.
+Such recommender systems are predictive in nature.
+For example, we predict what the user might want to buy next.
+Here, we use the Surprise python package. http://surpriselib.com/

+Example: Amazon - "You May Also Like"

+**Association Mining**

+Also, we will delve a bit into association mining, which is a form of descriptive analytics.
+This can be used to develop marketing strategies like cross-selling or up-selling.
+Here, we use the mlxtend python package. https://github.com/rasbt/mlxtend

+Example: Amazon - "Frequently Bought Together"

-## Nearest Neighbours - Top Recommendations
+## Content-based : Nearest Neighbours - Top Recommendations

 **Nearest Neighbours of Item - nearest_neighbours.py**

 This code demonstrates how to get the 10 most related items (nearest neighbours) to the movie item "Clockwork Orange".
-Uses item-item approach.

 ## User and Item Based Collaborative Filtering